MARK CHAFFIN CENTER FOR HEALTHY DEVELOPMENT

 - Capitalizing on early life development and learning to optimize lifelong health outcomes

-The Mark Chaffin Center for Healthy Development is home to the Center for Leadership in Disability, the National SafeCare® Training and Research Center, Prevent Child Abuse Georgia, the National Center on Child Trafficking, and the National Center for Sexual Violence Prevention.
+The Mark Chaffin Centers for Healthy Development are home to the Center for Leadership in Disability, the National SafeCare® Training and Research Center, Prevent Child Abuse Georgia, the National Center on Child Trafficking, and the National Center for Sexual Violence Prevention.